 Chairman Lowery,

-I am writing about the December 2025 land purchase made by Lumbee Tribal Holdings.
-According to Robeson County public deed records, our tribe paid $6.8 million for two tracts of land near Interstate 95, Exit 10.
-Those same tracts had been purchased just days earlier by a company called Western Agricultural Holdings, registered in Cheyenne, Wyoming, for $3.2 million.
-Our tribe paid $3.6 million more than that company paid — in a matter of days — with no public explanation.
+According to Robeson County public deed records, our tribe paid $6.8 million in December 2025 for two tracts of land near Interstate 95, Exit 10.
+Those same tracts had been purchased just days earlier by a Wyoming company called Western Agricultural Holdings for $3.2 million.
+That company - that no tribal member had ever heard of - pocketed $3.6 million from our tribal funds in less than a week.
+No public council vote.
+No member notification.
+No explanation.
+Business NC publicly documented this transaction on February 18, 2026 - nearly three months ago.

 1. Who owns Western Agricultural Holdings?